michael-rubel/laravel-enhanced-container/README.md

     fn () => false
 );

+$service = call(ServiceInterface::class);

-$call = call(ServiceInterface::class)->externalApiRequestReturnsFalse();
+$call = $service->externalApiRequestReturnsFalse();

 $this->assertFalse($call);
 ```

 Remember that you need to use `call()` to method binding to work.
+It returns the instance of `CallProxy`.
-If you rely on interfaces, the call will automatically resolve bound implementation for you, no need to do it manually.
+If you rely on interfaces, the proxy will automatically resolve bound implementation for you, no need to do it manually.

 ### Method forwarding
 This feature automatically forwards the method when it doesn't exist in your base class to another class, if the namespace/classname structure is met.